 Uncarina leptocarpa (Decne.)
 Ihlenf. & Straka

 Uncarina leptocarpa is a large tropical shrub or small caudiciform tree with a trunk and a dense crown of overhanging branches with green, finely hairy leaves.
 It grows up to 25 feet (7.5 m) tall.
 The trunk is up to 12 inches (30 cm) in diameter.
-Leaves are green, triangular, finely hairy, and up to 2.4 inches (6 cm) long.
+Leaves are pentagonal to slightly palmate, up to 5.2 inches (13 cm) long and up to 5.6 inches (14 cm) wide.
 They are deciduous during the winter resting season.
-The flowers are white with yellow centers.
+Flowers are white with yellow centers and a long pedicel and appear in the axils of upper leaves in summer.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).